-There will be no further allocation reviews until 15 December which is the end of the spill period.
+Whilst we continue in the spill period and will be spilling for customer usage through to the 15th Dec, there will be no further allocation reviews until 15 December which is the end of the spill period.
 At that time, we will assess storage levels, inflows, customer usage and Thomson Reserve volume and will provide an outlook on when allocation against low reliability water shares will be issued.